danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 2. The button's color is resumed when the mouse is clicked and moved away from the button area.
 3. The button will rotate 180 degrees when you click the keyboard's spacebar.
 4. The button will change its size according to the volume of the audio/mic input.
-5. The button will move in line with input from the facial recognition software, copying the movement of what it considers to be the mouth.
+5. The button will move in line with input from the facial recognition software, following the movement of what it considers to be the mouth.

-The button has been customized using CSS (Cascading Style Sheets), which describe the style and visual elements of an object in a format that consists of a selector and a declaration block.[^fb] These identify which elements you want to customize and how to do it precisely.
-CSS works with HTML and we can create HTML and we can create HTML's DOM objects like a button with the p5.js library (which will be explained in further detail in the following section).
+The button has been customized using Cascading Style Sheets (CSS), which describe the style and visual elements of an object in a format that consists of a selector and a declaration block.[^fb] These identify which elements you want to customize and how to do it precisely.
+CSS works with HTML and we can create HTML's DOM objects like a button with the p5.js library (which will be explained in further detail in the following section).

 <div class="exercise" markdown="true">